COVID-Safe Domestic Flying—Domestic Passenger Journey Protocol

 Are airlines and airports required to follow this Protocol?

-The Protocol is a framework and helps the aviation industry think about the type of risks that may arise in the passenger journey and the types of measures the industry could implement to manage these risks.
-Airlines and airports have agreed to use this Protocol to guide their own plans.
+The Protocol is a framework and helps the aviation industry and travellers think about the type of risks that may arise in the passenger journey and the types of measures the industry could implement and passengers can follow to manage these risks.
+Airlines and airports have agreed to use this Protocol to guide their own COVID-Safe plans.

-It is also very important to help passengers get a sense of what they can expect when they travel, and to reassure the community that government and industry is working together to keep the community safe.
+It is very important for airlines and airports to help passengers get a sense of what they can expect when they travel, and to reassure the community that government and industry is working together to keep the community safe.
+At the same time it is also very important for the travelling public to be aware of the Protocols and practice appropriate COVID-safe measures and follow reasonable instruction from airlines and airports to help keep the Australian community safe.

-Airlines and airports must continue to meet their regulatory obligations (such as workplace health and safety) and face significant penalties for non-compliance.
+Airlines and airports must continue to meet their regulatory obligations (such as workplace health and safety) and any applicable State and Federal Health Orders and will face significant penalties for non-compliance.

 Where can I get more information?